 USDA income eligibility is unique from many other loans.
-This loan program takes into account two types of income: qualifying income and total household income.
+This loan program considers two types of income: qualifying income and total household income.

 So, what is a USDA home loan?
 USDA home loans help people living in small towns or rural areas achieve homeownership.
 The USDA Guaranteed Home Loan program offers many benefits.
 These include flexible credit guidelines, competitive interest rates, and low monthly mortgage insurance rates.